agrimsrud/svgPieTimer.js/README.md

 ```

-Options
+Properties
 ---------------

-As seen above, you may call svgPieTimer() with the following options:
+As seen above, you can call svgPieTimer() with the following properties:

 `element` (required) SVG Path element to animate.
 Will accept array.